 WORKSHOP B: A SUCCESSFUL LOBBYING CAMPAIGN

-REP. MATT LESSER: Chair, Banks Committee, Connecticut House of Representatives
+REP. ROBYN PORTER: Chair, Labor and Public Employees Committee, Connecticut House of Representatives

 This workshop features a recent case history of a lobbying campaign around challenging issues that was successful, and an honest assessment of why this campaign worked.
 Was it grassroots lobbying, political connections, timing, luck?
 These panelists have been directly involved in a recent highly-visible and successful campaign.
 They will outline what factors contributed to their victory, and the obstacles they faced along the way.